 Queensland Food and Drink

-The food of the area relies to a large extent on the sea and the subtropical climate for specialities in cuisine.
-In Fortitude Valley, New Farm and the West End, just out of Brisbane city centre, there are a number of European, and Asian restaurants, bars and trendy cafés.
+Proximity to sand, sea and subtropical climate make the food of this region sensationally special.
+Just outside the Brisbane city centre, in Fortitude Valley, New Farm and the West End exist a number of European, and Asian restaurants, bars and trendy cafés.
 There are also excellent places specialising in modern Australian fare, which is usually a fusion of different cuisines, especially Asian.

 Wineries are dotted around Queensland.
-The largest, Sirromet Wines, has an award-winning restaurant, while the 130-year-old Castlemaine XXXX alehouse brewery in Milton is worth a tour, especially on a hot and thirsty day.
+The largest, Sirromet Wines, has an award-winning restaurant, while the 130-year-old Castlemaine Perkins alehouse brewery in Milton is worth a tour, especially on a hot and thirsty day.

 • Seafood is supreme in Queensland.
-Delicacies such as Moreton Bay bugs, mud crabs, king and tiger prawns, mackerel, sea scallops and fresh barramundi.
+Delicacies include Moreton Bay bugs, mud crabs, king and tiger prawns, mackerel, sea scallops and fresh barramundi.

 • Delicious range of fruits, such as avocados, mangoes, pawpaws, pineapples, strawberries and bananas.